How to Test a Transformer without Power (5 Steps)

 For this demonstration, I’m using a transformer that has a total of five terminals.

-As you can see, there are three terminals on the top and two on the bottom of the transformer.
+As you can see, three terminals are on the top and two on the bottom of the transformer.
 Some terminals belong to the primary winding, and some belong to the secondary winding.
 So, I cannot move forward without identifying the primary and secondary terminals.

 Difference Between the Primary and Secondary Windings